 There are a number of ways to show your support of Joburg Ballet.
-The most obvious is to attend their shows!
-While the 2019 season has ended, you can expect more stage magic in the new year.
-Kicking off their 2020 season with Don Quixote, Joburg Ballet will set the Mandela Stage at Joburg Theatre alight with passion and romance.
-Starring major international ballet stars, Marianela Nuñez and Vadim Muntagirov of The Royal Ballet.
+The most obvious would be to attend their shows.
+However, due to the outbreak of COVID-19 and the subsequent national lockdown, it may be awhile before any of us can head out to the ballet again.
+A few weeks before lockdown was implemented, Joburg Ballet kicked off their 2020 season with Don Quixote.
+Setting the Mandela Stage at Joburg Theatre alight with passion and romance, their first show for the season saw major international ballet stars, Marianela Núñez and Vadim Muntagirov of The Royal Ballet take the lead.

-Don Quixote is set in the bustling Spanish seaport of Barcelona.
 This scintillating classic tells the story of beautiful, audacious Kitri and her love for the dashing but poor barber, Basilio.
 Her father, however, has more ambitious plans for his headstrong daughter, hoping to marry her off to a wealthy suitor.
-However, like all good stories, love conquers all in a cascade of classical ballet.
-Featuring celebrated showpieces, including the famous Don Quixote Pas de Deux, this ballet is a must-see.
-As usual, the Johannesburg Philharmonic Orchestra will be in the orchestra pit to bring to life one of the most sparkling music scores ever created for ballet.
+However, like all good stories, love conquers all in the end.
+Featuring celebrated showpieces, including the famous Don Quixote Pas de Deux, this ballet was to be highly-anticipated by Joburg Ballet supporters and classical dance fanatics across Johannesburg.

 Friends of the Ballet is an organisation for the loyal supporters of the Joburg Ballet.
 Their motto, 'Growing Ballet', represents their goal to build awareness around the importance of the ballet.
 A non-profit organization, FOTB raises funds via membership, the Friends Merchandise Table and an annual fundraising event.
 They also host informative talks about ballet, discussions with choreographers, dancers and musicians, allowing new fans to experience all the magic behind the scenes.